tomatillodesign/custom-gutenberg-blocks/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds 6 new editor blocks: Callouts, Icon Cards, Button Grids, Interactive Cardsets, Bootstrap Modals and Bootstrap Collapse (created via create-guten-block)
+Adds 7 new editor blocks: Callouts, Icon Cards, Button Grids, Interactive Cardsets, Bootstrap Modal Buttons, Bootstrap Modal Cards, and Bootstrap Collapse (created via create-guten-block)

 == Description ==

-Once installed, this plugin will allow you to use these 6 new blocks in the WordPress editor
+Once installed, this plugin will allow you to use these 7 new blocks in the WordPress editor

 == Installation ==